Electricity in Great Britain: Diesel

 Britain has a number of Diesel farms for supplying high demand hours of the day, normally in the winter, when other generators such as wind farms or solar farms may happen to have low output.
 Many of the diesel generators run for fewer than 200 hours a year.

 Power stations

 Storage

-The UK has some large pumped storage systems, notably Dinorwig Power Station which can provide 1.7 GW for over 5 hours, having a storage capacity of about 9 GWh.
+The UK has some large pumped storage systems, notably Ffestiniog and Dinorwig Power Station in Wales which can provide 1.7 GW for over 5 hours, having a storage capacity of about 9 GWh, and Cruachan and Loch Mhòr in Scotland, also at several gigawatt-hours.

-As of May 2021, 1.3 GW of battery storage was operating in the United Kingdom, with 16 GW of projects in the pipeline potentially deployable over the next few years.
+It also has significant grid battery storage which can supply several gigawatts for a few hours.
+In June 2024 the capacity was 4.6 GW of power and 5.9 GWh of energy.
+Historically, these numbers were 2.4 GW / 2.6 GWh at the end of 2022, and 1.3 GW in May 2021.
+The batteries provide grid support when large grid elements suddenly fail.